Spokane County, Washington: Law and government

 Spokane County is governed by a partisan board of county commissioners, one from each of five districts.
 They run in a partisan primary election within their own district, then compete countywide in the general election.
 Other elected officials include the sheriff, auditor (who is also responsible for elections), assessor, treasurer, and prosecutor, which are also partisan offices.
 Spokane County has an appointed medical examiner.
 In 2023, Spokane County expanded the number of County Commissioner seats from 3 to 5.
 As of January 2023, the current commissioners for Spokane County are Chris Jordan (Democrat), Amber Waldref (Democrat), Josh Kerns (Republican), Mary Kuney (Republican), and Al French (Republican), from the first, second, third, fourth, and fifth county districts, respectively.
-The previous Sheriff was Ozzie D. Knezovich, who was appointed on April 11, 2006, and retired on December 31, 2022.
-The current elected Sheriff of Spokane County is John Nowels, whose term began on January 1, 2023.
+The previous sheriff was Ozzie D. Knezovich, who was appointed on April 11, 2006, and retired on December 31, 2022.
+The current elected Spokane County Sheriff is John Nowels, whose term began on January 1, 2023.

 Transportation planning within the county is handled by the Spokane Regional Transportation Council, a metropolitan planning organization that was created in 1962.
 It distributes federal and state funds for transportation projects and updates the long-range transportation plan for Spokane County.